mrahman2949/mrahman2949.github.io/_posts/2020-2-24-controlling-toy-car-remote-with-raspberry-pi.md

 Solder 4 of the wires to the 4 switches and mark them with a tape. [^1]

-[^1]You will need 4 control wires from the 4 switches on the controllers
+[^1]: You will need 4 control wires from the 4 switches on the controllers